ROTATIONS & ELECTIVES

 NIGHT FLOAT ROTATION

 The Night Float rotation is designed to preserve continuity of care for patients in the hospital by providing consistent care and allowing the day team to be available throughout the week.
-The Night Float resident is scheduled for 6 consecutive nights with one full 24 hour period off, and never more than 1 week at a time to help mitigate fatigue.
-Residents are responsible for managing any emergencies on the inpatient ward service, seeing overnight neurology consults and responding to stroke codes and neurological emergencies.
+The Night Float resident is scheduled for 5 consecutive nights with a minimum of one full 24 hour period off, and never more than 1 week at a time to help mitigate fatigue.
+Residents are responsible for managing any emergencies on the inpatient service, seeing consults and responding to stroke alerts and neurological emergencies.
 Night float residents are assigned to either LHH or SIUH for their entire block to ensure continuity and limit travelling between sites.
 The Night Float rotation week alternates with the Ambulatory Neurology rotation week which is protected from call duties helping to minimize resident fatigue.

-Residents will spend a total of 12 weeks on the Pediatric Neurology Consultation service at SIUH throughout the length of their training.
-During this required elective, residents will be directly involved in the management of pediatric and neonatal patients with acute neurological disorders in the inpatient and critical care setting.
+Residents will spend a total of 12 weeks on the Pediatric Neurology Service throughout the length of their training.
+During these required elective, residents will be directly involved in the management of pediatric and neonatal patients with acute neurological disorders in the inpatient and critical care setting.
 Residents will also be responsible for supervising and teaching any rotating pediatric residents and medical students on the service.
 In addition to inpatient responsibilities, residents also attend pediatric neurology outpatient clinics during their rotations.
 Residents will spend 8 weeks on the Pediatric Neurology Service at Staten Island University Hospital and 4 weeks on the Pediatric Neurology Service at Lenox Hill Hospital.